InstantRobin/Budgeting-App-Project/README.md

 +As a user, I want to be able to create charts/graphs of this data <br>

 This program uses a type hierarchy in the form of different types of Windows <br>
-These are all descended from the Window type, which has an abstract updateUI method which is overriden by each <br>
+These are all descended from the Window type, which has an abstract updateUI method that is overriden by each <br>
-Classes that override this method are: Home, ManageAccounts, ManageSavedData, MoveMoney, Deposit, Transfer, Withdraw, MakeAccount, ViewAccount, ViewAccountHistory, and ViewGraph <br>
+Classes that override this method are: Home, ManageAccounts, ManageSavedData, MoveMoney, MoveMoneyWindow, MakeAccount, ViewAccount, ViewAccountHistory, and ViewGraph <br>